-If you enjoy your bootcamp class you’ll want tell a friend to join you, and you’ll make friends in the class after sweating it out with them weekly.
+If you enjoy your Bootcamp class, you’ll want to tell a friend to join you, and you’ll make friends in the class after sweating it out with them weekly.

-Slowly, you’ll find yourself surrounded with people that also like running, spin class, kickball, etc., because it’s become part of who you are.
+Slowly, you’ll find yourself surrounded by people like running, spin class, kickball, and so forth because it’s become part of who you are.

-If the best time to workout is before work, you’ll start going to bed earlier so you aren’t dragging during class.
+If the best time to work out is before work, you’ll start going to bed earlier, so you aren’t dragging during class.

-You’ll want to eat better so you can lift more weight.
-You’ll want to hangout with people after run group because you have things in common.
+You’ll want to hang out with people after run group because you have things in common.

 Do you feel they align with your friends, values, and food choices?

-If you’re working out to make up for what you ate, can’t relate to anyone doing this activity and don’t feel like yourself when doing it, it’s going to be hard to keep with it long-term.
+If you’re working out to make up for what you ate, can’t relate to anyone doing this activity, and don’t feel like yourself, it’s going to be hard to keep it long-term.